 Important Travel Document Information – Please Read

-Schengen visas are short-term visas that allows a person to visit any member of the Schengen area for tourist or business for up to 90 days.
-The Schengen visa is Europe’s most popular visa.
+Schengen visas are short-term visas that allows a person to visit any country in the Schengen area for tourism or business for up to 90 days.
+The Schengen visa is Europe‘s most popular visa.
 The holder can enter, freely travel within, and exit the Schengen zone from any Schengen member country.
 Within the Schengen Zone, there are no border restrictions.

 If you intend to: study, work, or live in one of the Schengen countries for longer than 90 days, you must apply for a national visa of that European country rather than a Schengen Visa.